mrcook/retroio/README.md

 # TZX Utility

-A utility program for working with the ZX Spectrum tape files (TZX), written in the Go language.
+A utility program for working with the ZX Spectrum tape files (TZX and TAP), written in the Go language.

-I wrote this program, in part to better understand how tape data is loaded in to a spectrum, but also as an experiment in working with binary data files.
+I wrote this program, in part to better understand how tape data is loaded in to a ZX Spectrum, but also as an experiment in working with binary data files.

 ## Installation